srinathshiv/32bit_mips/README.md

 A simple RISC processor from scratch with
   - Data forwarding
   - Stall
-  - flush
+  - flush,
-that can execute about 30 instructions
+that can execute 20 instructions

 mipsCore.sv is literally the core of the processor.
 Start there if you want to explore the architecture. top_mipsCore.sv is a testbench program for the procesor.